Paul Hopwood is a British tenor based in South London.

 Paul also enjoys a successful career on the concert platform, and has performed as a soloist in venues including the Royal Albert Hall and the London Barbican.

 Enough said.
 All bets are off.
 Paul was only three days into a cover contract at Scottish Opera before the virus closed down theatres.
 He has since been keeping himself busy homeschooling his son, and taking part in what online activity he can, including an online concert for the Glyndebourne Wessex Association, and preparing his part in the innovative online production of Ravel's L'Enfant et les Sortilèges produced by the wonderful VOpera.
-However, he is shortly due to cover Madame Beurrefondu in Glyndebourne's autumn production of Offenbach's 'In the Market for Love', and is very much looking forward to seeing the inside of a theatre again.
+He has also just finished covering Madame Beurrefondu in Glyndebourne's autumn production of Offenbach's 'In the Market for Love', and was fantasically happy to be anywhere near a stage agan, even if it was 'socially-distanced'!.